 A transparent discussion of client fees takes place at our initial meeting.

-Yes, please visit our homepage that identifies our service to 3 primary client situations.
+Yes, our minimums for assets under our management range from $500,000 to $1,000,000 depending on the experience level of our advisory team members.
 Please note that our minimums include assets in workplace retirement plans (e.g. 401(k) plans).
 There is no minimum for children of clients.

 The establishment of our minimum allows for the uncompromising service to our existing clients.